 Anant Darshan Shankar is the Managing Trustee of the Foundation for Revitalization of Local Health Traditions (FRLHT) and Vice Chancellor of the Trans-Disciplinary University (TDU), Bangalore.
 During the last 25 years FRLHT-TDU has inspired the creation of the largest in situ conservation program, of 110 MPCAs for conserving wild gene pools of threatened medicinal botanicals of India.
 TDU also leads translational research in the field of Ayurveda-biology a new transdisciplinary domain that combines systemic perspectives of Ayurveda with the molecular approaches of biology.
 His work has received several national and International Awards like the Normal Borlaug Award (1998), Columbia University’s International Award (2003) for revitalization of traditional systems of health-care in India, and Padma Shri, by the Government of India in 2011.

 Erin Smith is a clinical herbalist and ethnobotanist and has been working with medicinal plants for 30 years.
 She has worked internationally with indigenous communities on traditional medicine, natural resource management, community-based conservation, and traditional knowledge, including with the Food and Agricultural Organization of the United Nations and as the former Managing Director of Global Diversity Foundation – North America.
 She has taught internationally on herbal medicine, ethnobotany, and the human/nature relationship for over 15 years.
-Passionate about botanical sourcing, social impact, and sustainability issues in the natural product industry, she is co-chair of the Sustainability Sub-Committee at the American Herbal Products Association and currently oversees education and sustainability at WishGarden Herbs in Colorado.
+Passionate about botanical sourcing, social impact, and sustainability issues in the natural product industry, she is co-chair of the Sustainability Sub-Committee at the American Herbal Products Association and is Director of Herbal Science & Research at Banyan Botanicals.